Bangle

 incredibly low price of uncut compared to faceted.
 (Faceted

-hessonite costs between $90 and $120 per carat for flawless
+hessonite costs between $90 and $120 per carat for clean

 weightier material.)